Kinwarton: Notable buildings

-There was once a large village here, and tucked away down a road by the old toll house is the tiny (57 feet long) 13th-century parish church of St. Mary the Virgin.
+There was once a large village here, and tucked away down a minor road is the tiny (57 feet long) 13th-century parish church of St. Mary the Virgin.
 Reputed by Cave to be of Saxon origin, certainly some of the walling especially at the east angles, appears to be of an early type.
 The church here together with the chapels at Alne and Witheley were given to the monks of Evesham Abbey during the reign of Henry II 1154-1189 by Ranulph de Kinwarton for the health of his soul and that of his wife Christian.
 In 1291 the church was valued at 24 marks, half a mark yearly being payable to the Abbot of Winchcombe.
 The church was rebuilt in 1316, and consecrated by Walter de Maydston the then Bishop of Worcester.
 The church consists of a chancel, nave, south porch, and a shingled bell turret at the west end and the whole chamber has clasping east corner buttresses.

 The structure is mostly 13th-century, including the northern lancet windows, two south windows are 14th-century with some fragments of old glass.
 The west buttresses and windows are 19th-century dating from a restoration of 1850.
 The weather-boarded bell turret stands on two posts with bracing forming an arch with two X's and probably dates from the 16th or 17th century.
 There is a fifteenth-century sculpted alabaster panel which shows the dedication of the Madonna, Joachim and Anne bringing Mary to the Temple, with five veiled women standing by, their hands clasped in prayer, and a priest with an angel at his feet.
 This gem, probably part of a reredos, was found by a rector of this church among the rubbish in a carpenter's shop at Binton in 1836.
 There is also a chandelier of the 18th century a font of Norman date, a memorial to a former rector and a brass memorial plaque to a Royal Air Force Squadron Leader shot down over France in 1944.

 Trees surround the church and churchyard, from which can be seen the open countryside.
 To the north Coughton and Sambourne are nearby.
 The rectory is a Georgian red-brick house of 1788.
 Not far from the church is Glebe Farm which has a mid-17th-century square timber-frame and tiled roofs.
 The plan is of T-shape, the ends of the wings being gabled.
 A barn and other farm-buildings west of the house are also timber-framed.
 North of the church, on old glebe land, stands Kinwarton Dovecote, a circular dovecote built in the fourteenth century for the abbots, its lantern being added three centuries later.
 It contains over 500 nesting boxes, and is one of the few dovecotes still surviving in Warwickshire.
 It is now the property of the National Trust.